hiroaki/leaflet-partially-editable-polyline/README.md

 ]
 ```

-It does not model GPX-specific structures such as:

-- tracks
-- track segments
-- routes
-- waypoints
+Each `LatLng` represents one point of the polyline and carries latitude and longitude only.
+The library treats this sequence as geometry and does not attach any application-specific meaning to individual points.

-If an application needs to preserve such structure, it should maintain that information separately and use the editing events to update the appropriate application data.
+Applications that need to associate additional information with points or maintain application-specific data structures should manage that information separately and use the editing events to keep it in sync with the edited geometry.

 ## Design

 `PartiallyEditablePolyline` is implemented as a subclass of Leaflet's `Polyline`.

+The polyline is an editing aid rather than the original data.
+It holds an editing copy of the geometry (latitude and longitude only), and the application remains the source of truth: editing results are reported through events, and the application applies them to its own data.
+When the application's data changes, it replaces the geometry with `setLatLngs()`; operations that would change the copy independently of the application's data, such as `addLatLng()`, are not supported.

 The library deliberately keeps the editing state small:

-- The complete polyline remains the underlying Leaflet geometry.
+- The Leaflet geometry of the polyline is an editing copy of the complete geometry, not shared with the application's data.
-- `_pointRecords` maintain the library's editing state.
+- The library keeps its own internal records of the points as its editing state.
 - Editor markers are created only for the current local editing range.
 - The application remains responsible for the semantic meaning and persistence of the data.

-This separation allows the library to provide local editing without taking ownership of GPX-specific or application-specific data structures.
+This separation allows the library to provide local editing without taking ownership of application-specific data structures.

 ## Limitations